reactgraphqlacademy/fb-messenger/README.md

 ###Bonus
 - Given this component &lt;Route path="/messages/:username" etc &gt; in src/components/Messenger/index, how can we replace the hardcoded string "/messages" in the path by a variable so we can move that Route in the component tree and the parent path of the Route is set dynamically?
 Hint, look at the Link component in src/components/Messenger/Conversation/ConversationBar.
 - The path /messages/:username/detail should display the UserDetail of a Conversation.
 The path /messages/:username should not display the UserDetail of a Conversation.
 You can navigate to /messages/:username/detail by clicking on the Link component in src/components/Messenger/Conversation/ConversationBar
-- Move the API calls into a separate file in src/api/
 - [http://localhost:3000/messages](http://localhost:3000/messages) should not take 100% of the width of the screen.
 It should take the same width as when there is a Conversation selected.
 Hint, move the &lt;Route&gt; to the Conversation inside &lt;ConversationSection&gt;

 ## License